 The cool bits: This bike is simply too cool for school.
-The stretched seat, fuel tank paintjob and stainless steel exhaust slung up high above the drive chain combine with 17-inch wire spoke wheels make this machine a show stopper.
+The stretched seat, fuel tank paint job and stainless steel exhaust slung up high above the drive chain combined with 17-inch wire-spoke wheels make this machine a show stopper.
 Ride this baby slowly and enjoy the green-eyed stares from passers-by.

 Is it for me?
 Would turn heads for sure pulling up outside a Shoreditch bakery to pick up a loaf of sourdough.
 If you don’t know what sourdough is and have never heard of Shoreditch, this bike probably isn’t for you.

 Appeal: The Monkey is fun with a capital F. This is Honda’s ‘Marmite’ machine.
 Many love it.
 Others wouldn’t touch it with a dirty biking glove.
 Boasting a cult following and based on a contraption first created as a run-around at a Japanese amusement park in the 60s, there is much to enjoy.